Mounting Options for 4C Commercial Mailboxes – Part 2

 This fully customizable versatile mailbox suites shelter kit goes beyond the common recessed wall installation by providing a roof shelter that can be accessed from any side of the unit, protecting the 4c mailboxes from the elements as well as protecting the tenants when they stand beneath the shelter to drop off or retrieve their mail and packages.
 This stunning design is the USPS preferred solution for centralized mail delivery and will bring a smile to the mail carrier that is also protected from the elements as he stands beneath the shelter to service all the centralized mailboxes.

-The Vario mailbox shelters are strong enough to withstand 90 mph winds and extra strength units that withstand 150 mph hurricane level winds can also be specified.
+The Vario mailbox shelters are strong enough to withstand 90 mph winds and extra strength units that withstand 150 mph hurricane-level winds can also be specified.

-These versatile 4c mailbox suites are turnkey and The MailboxWork’s Auth Florence mailboxes supplies all the materials necessary (except for roofing and siding materials) for the installation of your STD 4c mailbox units (the 4c mailboxes are purchased separately).
-When built as a part of the apartment or office complex (or even when installed as a replacement or enhancement), the owner can specify that the builder use roofing materials and siding materials to match or complement the complex.
+These versatile 4c mailbox suites are turnkey and The MailboxWork’s Auth Florence mailboxes supply all the materials necessary (except for roofing and siding materials) for the installation of your STD 4c mailbox units (the 4c mailboxes are purchased separately).
+When built as a part of the apartment or office complex (or even when installed as a replacement or enhancement), the owner can specify that the builder uses roofing materials and siding materials to match or complement the complex.

 When your application does not require a shelter, The MailboxWork’s Auth Florence Commercial Mailboxes offers a Vario Express product line that allows your builder to mount the 4c mailboxes to posts in a wide variety of configurations.

 Additionally, to enhance your property’s security and to provide a strong sense of safety to your tenants, Auth Florence mailboxes also offers a LED lighting option that integrates into the shelter’s roof design.
 Motion sensors activate the LED lights.
 These sensors detect body heat so that lights are only used when tenants are present (reducing energy costs significantly).
-Lighting strips by Auth Florence mailboxes can either be hard-wired into the versatile 4c mailbox suites’ shelter A/C power (when power is brought out to the units) or an optional solar kit can be utilized to properly power the lighting kit without need of running power to the shelters.
+Lighting strips by Auth Florence mailboxes can either be hard-wired into the versatile 4c mailbox suites’ shelter A/C power (when power is brought out to the units) or an optional solar kit can be utilized to properly power the lighting kit without the need for running power to the shelters.

 Tags: 4C Mailboxes